-Actually the highest and second-highest ~ and both in Alishan!
+Actually they say they have the highest and second-highest ~ and both in Alishan!
 And Taiwan’s highest post office too.
 Another must see!

 And Taiwan’s highest elementary school.
 Wow, that’s quite something!
 2,195 metres above sea-level, that’s over 7,000 feet.
 Imagine that eh?